Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Oh, no!
 A wiper!
 Triple blade!
 Triple blade?
 Jump on!
-It's your only chance, bee!
+It's your only chance, Goober!
 Why does everything have
 to be so doggone clean?!
 How much do you people need to see?!